The Village at NEOMED, On-Campus Housing

 The Village at NEOMED is open to faculty, staff, research assistants and graduate students as well.

-The Office of Enrollment Services publishes an Off-Campus Housing Directory each spring an updates it with any additional listings at the end of each month as information becomes available.
+The Office of Enrollment Services publishes an Off-Campus Housing Directory each spring and updates it with any additional listings periodically as information becomes available.
 This guide is not a complete list of all apartment complexes and rooms in the area, but is merely a compilation of places that students have traditionally lived.
 It is intended as a resource in helping students in their search for convenient housing while attending the Institution.

 If you are a landlord and would like to add a rental property to the list, please contact us in January of 2016 as we are currently not accepting any additional listings.

 *Updated as of August 2015